 Your overall grade will be based on your performance in all the class work mentioned above.
-The weight distribution on grades for the different components are given below.
+The weight distribution on grades for the different components is given below.

-- 5 Homeworks (25%).
+- Assignments (25%).

-- 1 Take Home Midterm Exam (30%).
+- 1 Take Home Midterm Exam (35%).

 - 1 Paper Critique (10%).

-- Scribing 1 Lecture (5%).

 - Final Project and Project Presentation (30%).